 The Department of Neurology has a sustained commitment to excellence in the three major components of academic medicine: teaching, clinical care, and research that advances scientific/medical knowledge as well as therapeutics and diagnostics.
 The department welcomes residency applications for the Research Track from MD-PhD candidates, or others with a serious interest in a research career.

-Goals: The goal of the Research Track is to provide extended and individualized research exposure for interested Neurology residents during their PGY1-4 clinical training years.
+The goal of the Research Track is to provide an extended and individualized research exposure for interested Neurology residents during their PGY1-4 clinical training years.
 Further, it is expected that by the time they complete their residency training, this dedicated research time will allow trainees to apply for competitive fellowships, such as NIH K-series awards or disease foundation career development awards that combine subspecialty clinical training and focused research time.

 Once accepted and matriculated in the residency program, those interested in the Research Track will schedule a screening interview with the Research Track and Residency Directors to ensure that residency and career goals are appropriate and realistic.
 Once accepted, residents in the Research Track may choose as their mentor any faculty member in any department at the School of Medicine or the University at large.
 In some, but not all cases, the directors of the Research Track may be able to help match residents with faculty of similar research interests.
 The faculty member must agree to be the mentor and also agree to pay any associated research expenses.

 For a longitudinal research project to be approved, applicants must submit a brief (1-2 page) project description with Specific Aims and the proposed mentor’s CV.
 Residents in the Research Track will meet twice yearly with a committee composed of the directors of the Research Track and at least one of the Residency Directors.

 Maximum time*** available for research is as follows:

 Total: 32 weeks (and up to 18 consecutive weeks with sufficient advance planning)